How to Ship Your Car Overseas Step-By-Step Guide

 - Choose Your Preferred Shipping Method

-- Select a Shipper and SUBMIT Documents
+- Select a Shipper and Submit Documents

-- Inspect Vehicle Condition Report
+- Make a Vehicle Inspection Report

 Except for a handful of destinations, the process is straightforward so don’t worry.

 We’ve also included a few additional suggestions that we propose based on our own experiences over the past 40 years of shipping cars internationally, as well common questions and myths that have come up over the years.

 If you are shipping a much larger vehicle, like an RV or motorhome, visit our resource on RV shipping preparation.

 Step 1: Do Your Research

 So one of the first steps in any purchasing decision is to do the research and when shipping a vehicle overseas, research is a very important step.